-Exams will consist of a series of written questions or scenarios that will require a written response in paragraph form.
+Exams will be conducted outside of classroom activities and will consist of a series of written questions or scenarios that will require a written response in paragraph form.
 For short answer and essay questions, a legible, organized, concise, accurate, and grammatically correct answer will be expected to receive full credit.
 Outlining answers into pertinent points is acceptable and the suggested method of answering questions provided that the interrelationships between points are indicated.
 Lecture exams/quizzes will cover all material presented during lecture, supplemental material and laboratory activities.